-The Space Shuttle Era: Shuttle Simulations
+The Space Shuttle Era: Shuttle Simulations: How is the space shuttle different from a plane?

 The space shuttle is a glider.
 When it returns home from Space, it merely falls from the sky.
 The four forces acting on a plane are lift, drag, weight, and thrust.
 The three main forces acting on the shuttle are lift, drag, and weight.
 Unlike a plane, the space shuttle has no thrusting engines or fuel when it's returning home.
 On a commercial jet plan, the passengers, crew, and luggage take up the entire length of the plane.
 Astronauts on the space shuttle only occupy the front end of the spacecraft called the crew cabin.
 The crew cabin is the only area within the shuttle where it contains pressurized air for astronauts to breathe.